Do I have to pay tax on my interest?

 Updated 9 months ago

 All UK savings accounts pay you gross interest, which means nothing is taken off for tax.
+But there are some differences for you depending on what account you're saving with.

-So, depending on your individual circumstances, you may need to declare your earnings to HRMC if they exceed your annual Personal Savings Allowance (PSA).
+Depending on your individual circumstances, you may need to declare your earnings to HRMC if they exceed your annual Personal Savings Allowance (PSA).
 Introduced in 2016/17, the PSA gives all tax-payers a tax-free savings allowance.
 If you're a basic rate tax-payer, you can earn up to £1,000 per year tax-free.
 Higher earners can earn up to £500 per year.

 Was this helpful?